lambda-curry/virtualevent-poc/src/pages/custom-pages/faqs-2.md

 ###### I'm not from the Bay Area, how long and where should I plan to stay in San Jose for TechWeek?

 Please refer to the agenda and plan your travel based on the events you are attending.
-Please note that we have rooms reserved from March 6–10.
+Please note that we have rooms reserved from March 6 - March 10.

-If you are attending TechWomen Connect, please arrive by 12 PM on Monday, March 7.\
+• If you are attending TechWomen Connect, please arrive by 12 PM on Monday, March 7.\
-If you are attending TechPulse, please arrive in the evening of Monday, March 7.\
+• If you are attending TechPulse, please arrive in the evening of Monday, March 7.\
-If you are only attending Research Day or PE-Con on Thursday, March 10, please arrive in the evening of Wednesday, March 9.
+• If you are only attending Research Day or PE-Con on Thursday, March 10, please arrive in the evening of Wednesday, March 9.

-We have obtained a room block at the San Jose Marriott in San Jose, CA. All attendees outside of the Bay Area should be staying at the Marriott.
+We have obtained a room block at the <a href="https://www.marriott.com/hotels/travel/sjcsj-san-jose-marriott" target="_blank" style="color:#0f69ff"><b>San Jose Marriott</b></a> in San Jose, CA. All attendees outside of the Bay Area should be staying at the Marriott.
 You may find a lower rate elsewhere but we are under contract with the hotel and if we do not meet our block it ends up being more expensive for the company.
 A link for hotel reservations for this block of rooms is available in the accommodations tab.

 ###### If I live in the SF/Bay Area where should I plan to stay for TechWeek?